 - Small glue brush

-- A pair of gluing up boards: scrap book board the height of the text block and a little narrower, one of the long edges of both covered in clear packing tape
+- A pair of gluing up boards: scrap book board 6.25 x 4", one of the long edges of each covered in clear packing tape

 - Waste paper

 - Square with base; Talas #TTB041001, or some device to keep text block and boards square